juhasev/sample-ninja-help/subpanel-settings-external-urls.md

 > To edit the default landing pages for **Terms and Conditions**, **Privacy Policy**, or **Cookie Policy**, exit from this page, click the **MANAGE** button again, and select **Edit Landing Pages**.
 Select the appropriate page and language from the selector left top.

 #### Apple App Store URL
 If you want to use Sample Ninja with your in-house developed iOS app, you can specify the Apple App Store URL here.
 This enables web users to download the mobile app.
+Please note that you have toggle "Enable mobile app download" on.

 #### Google Play Store URL
 If you want to use Sample Ninja with your in-house developed Android app, you can specify the Google Play Store URL here.
 This enables web users to download the mobile app.
+Please note that you have toggle "Enable mobile app download" on.